 Yoga has become a way of life for me and I want to provide you with the opportunity to discover the capabilities of your mind and body through this centuries-old system.
 As someone who lives a yogic lifestyle, I can offer you the tools and opportunities that have been and continue to be so effective in bringing more acceptance, joy, and freedom into my life.
 The ability to combine the philosophies of the East with the science of the West allows me to deliver a truly unique experience that uses the strengths of all of the cultures I have been exposed to.

 Currently, I'm studying strength, biomechanics and pain science with Kathryn Bruni-Young.
-Some of my other main influences are Rod Stryker, Elena Brower, Michael Stone, Tahl Rinsky, Bec Isaacs, Julia Cowan, Martin Stock and Annette Mellor.
+Some of my other main influences are Rod Stryker, Elena Brower, Michael Stone, Tahl Rinsky, Julia Cowan, Martin Stock and Annette Mellor.
 Blending Eastern philosophy with Western science and psychology informs my balanced and multidisciplinary approach to yoga practice.
 I'm excited about what our bodies and minds are capable of.
-The world gets bigger when our bodies and minds are supported in adapting to change and stress and this is what I am inspired to offer to you.
+Through my yoga journey I have learned that the world gets bigger when our bodies and minds are supported in adapting to change and stress and this is what I am inspired to offer to you.

 Take advantage of a free week when you sign up for my newsletter.